mnelson4/printmyblog/readme.txt

 = 1.6.6 April 26 2019 =
 * Fixed category and taxonomy selectors so they don't interfere with each other.
 * If REST Proxy plugin isn't active, ignore thee site parameter.
+Props to Magnus Klaaborg Stubman for finding it and practicing responsible disclosure (see http://dumpco.re/bugs/wp-plugin-print-my-blog-ssrf)
 * Add wp_footer() in the print-page footer
 * Do a better job of handling polluted AJAX responses